 High School Residential Program

-The mission of our High School Residential Programs is to provide each high school students with the necessary information and tools that will assist them in feeling comfortable and safe in a residential environment along with a positive educational and transitional experience through different programs being offered after school.
+The mission of our High School Residential Programs is to provide each high school student with the necessary information and tools that will assist them in feeling comfortable and safe in a residential environment along with a positive educational and transitional experience through different programs being offered after school.

-Guidance Program offers closer supervision for students who needs more structural in their daily schedule and may require frequent review of dorm expectations.
+Guidance Program offers closer supervision for students who needs more structural in their daily schedule and may require a frequent review of dorm expectations.

-We use three different approaches in dorm which include supporting students’ positive behavior through Mount Bonnell, providing group learning through Residential Curriculum, and helping students achieve their individual goals through SPICE Curriculum.
+We use three different approaches in the dorm which include supporting students’ positive behavior through Mount Bonnell, providing group learning through Residential Curriculum, and helping students achieve their individual goals through SPICE Curriculum.

 Mount Bonnell Privilege System, which enables students to earn privileges and rewards by demonstrating positive responsibilities as well as ownership of their behavior by following established expectations and rules.